The Alan Parsons Project That Never Was: Personnel

-Bairnson, Elliott and Paton are all former members of The Alan Parsons Project.
-Their parts on "Any Other Day" and "Rumour Goin' Round" were recorded respectively in 1982 and 1985 during sessions for the band's albums Eye in the Sky and Stereotomy, as the two tracks are outtakes from those albums (the latter also features multi-instrumentalist Richard Cottle, who joined the band in 1984); Bairnson's guitars on "Along the Road Together" and "Somewhere in the Audience" were played and recorded in 2009 at his home studio in Marbella, Spain, as a personal favour to Woolfson.
+Bairnson, Elliott, Paton and Cottle are all former members of The Alan Parsons Project.
+Their parts on "Rumour Goin' Round" were recorded in 1985 during sessions for the band's album Stereotomy, as the track is an outtake from that album (the track "Any Other Day" was originally demoed in 1982 during the sessions of Eye in the Sky with the same musicians minus Cottle, but was abandoned before it could be recorded as a complete backing track; the version on this album is a completely new recording); Bairnson's guitars on "Any Other Day" were played and recorded in 2009 at his home studio in Marbella, Spain, as a personal favour to Woolfson.